RMLio/prov4itdata-web-app/docs/REPORT.md

 Moreover, we are working on adding provenance to the Comunica architecture as well, based on the design we made in <https://github.com/comunica/comunica/issues/732/>.
 The goal is to provide the ability to add different levels of provenance:

 - High-level: provenance w.r.t. the query result.
-This encompasses information about the SPARQL query that was executed, the query optimization plan, the sources that were queried, and configuration of the Comunica engine.
+This encompasses information about the SPARQL query that was executed, the query optimization plan, the sources that were queried, and the configuration of the Comunica engine.
 - Low-level: provenance w.r.t. the elements of a query result.
 Such as adding information about the different query operations that were executed to yield a particular binding result.

 Currently, our prototype complements every binding in a query result with provenance about its source.